 Certificate Program (professional): A site-based training and professional development certificate that is not transcript visible.

 College: A subdivision of the university offering degree programs within a specific subject area.
-For example, the College of Forestry offers degree programs in forest engineering, forest resources, forest science, and wood science and technology.
+For example, the College of Forestry offers degree programs in forest engineering, natural resources, forestry, and wood innovation for sustainability.

 Commencement: A term used to refer to the graduation ceremony held in June.

 Corequisite: A course that must be taken concurrently with another course.

 Course: An organized unit of instruction or research.
 Types include lectures, recitations, seminars, laboratories, discussions, internships, clerkships, reading and conference, independent study, and other categories of courses.

 Course Designator (subject code): An abbreviation representing the department, college, or program offering the course.
 Example: MB indicates that the course is offered through the Department of Microbiology.

 Course Numbering: State universities in Oregon follow this basic course numbering system: